 Got 10 days?
 You’ve got time for the Himalayas.
 This short ABC trek is a whirlwind trek that gets you from the trailheads to the heart of the mountains.
 It's a journey of steep stone steps by day and warm teahouse stories by night.
 The final reward: standing small and breathless inside the giant, snow-covered embrace of Annapurna Base Camp.
 It’s tough, it’s fast, but it’s the real thing.

 The 10-day Annapurna Base Camp trek is the real deal, without any of the fluff.
 You drive to Pokhara, which is a cool enough town, but the real magic starts when you hit the trail.
 The first few days are just wild.
 You're walking through these deep, green forests that smell like damp earth and rhododendrons, with the sound of waterfalls everywhere.
-You'll pass right through these little Gurung and Magar villages-not as a tourist, but as someone just walking down their main path.
+You'll pass right through these little Gurung and Magar villages, not as a tourist, but as someone just walking down their main path.
 You see life as it's lived.

 When you finally walk into the Sanctuary, it just shuts you up.
 You feel like a little bug in a giant rock garden.
 The Fishtail is right there, and Annapurna is this massive wall of ice that doesn’t even look real.
 It definitely puts you in your place.